AdobeDocs/cc-everywhere/src/pages/guides/tutorials/generate-image.md

 <!-- Inline Alert -->
 <InlineAlert variant="info" slots="text1" />

-📖 Instructions on how to obtain an API Key can be found on the [Quickstart Guide](../quickstart/).
+📖 Instructions on how to obtain an API Key can be found on the [Quickstart Guide](../quickstart/index.md).
+Make sure your API Key is set to allow the `localhost:5555` domain and port.

 ### 1.3 Install dependencies